tweag/chainsail/docker/README.md

 A small gRPC server which evaluates user-defined probability distributions.

-### httpstan-server

-An http-stan server which can be used for evalulating Stan models.

 ### node

 Docker image containing all dependencies required to run Chainsail job nodes, including